ractivejs/ractivejs.github.io/docs/support.md

 * The comment syntax for inline partials is now deprecated.
 * `elseif` is now a reserved identifier.
 * `ractive.data` is no longer available.
 Use `ractive.get()` to get a shallow copy of the data with any component mappings.
-* Child data always overrides parent data, whether it is a POJO or not.
+* Child data always overrides parent data, whether it is a POJO (Plain Old JS Object) or not.
 * `ractive.debug` has been replaced with the global `Ractive.DEBUG` flag.

 ## Migrating from 0.5